brulee 1.1.0

 Float tensors were changed from 64-bit floats to 32-bit.
 This is to enable GPU usage on MPS devices.

 Parameters are initialized on CPU devices and then converted to the chosen device.
-In some cases, the RGN initialization code is independent of the seed.
+In some cases, the RNG initialization code is independent of the seed.

 For classification, the softmax was moved out of every model’s forward pass so the loss can use